 Retaining Wall Pricing Factors

 Most retaining wall projects are bid based on the square footage structure.
-On average, having a retaining wall built costs around $25-30 per square foot, and on the higher-end of the spectrum, it can be as much as $50 per square foot or more.
+On average, having a retaining wall built can cost around $50-$60 per square foot, and on the higher-end of the spectrum, it can be as much as $75 per square foot or more.